plone/documentation/develop/plone/content/importexport.rst

   See the site for some example configs for migration.
 * `transmogrify.dexterity <https://github.com/collective/transmogrify.dexterity>`_ provides some blueprints relevant to Dexterity types, and has some default pipelines for you to use.
+* `collective.jsonmigrator <#collective.jsonmigrator>`_ is particularly useful when the old site is not able to install collective.transmogrifier as it has a very low level of dependencies on that end of the migration.

 transmogrify.dexterity: CSV import
 ==================================